colinsurprenant/redstorm/README.md

 ``` sh
 $ jruby --1.9 -S redstorm ...
 ```

 By defaut, a topology will be executed in the **same mode** as the interpreter running the `$ redstorm` command.
-You can force RedStorm to choose a specific JRuby compatibility mode for the topology execution in local or local cluster using
+You can force RedStorm to choose a specific JRuby compatibility mode using the [--1.8|--1.9] parameter for the topology execution in local or remote cluster.

 ``` sh
 $ redstorm local|cluster [--1.8|--1.9] ...